squidfunk/mkdocs-material/docs/plugins/requirements/image-processing.md

     environmental `PATH` variable.
 Additionally each library `name` is checked in [two variants][find-library-Windows] with the `name` and `name.dll` format.

-    The default installation path of [GTK runtime] is:
+    The default binary and shared library path for the [UCRT64] environment of [MSYS2], in which the packages were installed using the above commands, is:

     ```powershell
-    C:\Program Files\GTK3-Runtime Win64
+    C:\msys64\ucrt64\bin
     ```

-    and the libraries are in the `<INSTALL-DIR>\lib` directory.
     Use the debug script below to check if the path is included.
 If it isn't then:

     1. Press ++windows+r++.
     2. Run the `SystemPropertiesAdvanced` applet.
     3. Select "Environmental Variables" at the bottom.
-    4. Add the whole path to the `lib` directory to your `Path` variable.
+    4. Add the whole path to the above directory to your `Path` variable.
     5. Click OK on all open windows to apply changes.
     6. Fully restart any open Terminal windows and their parent hosts like IDEs.